prestonconnors/exercise_routine_video_editor/README.md

 ### Step 7: Assemble the Final Video

 The main script now accepts the background music file as a new argument, `--bgm`.
+After the video segments are concatenated, the script will automatically run the final audio optimization pass if it's enabled in your `config.yaml`.

 **Command Structure:**
 ```bash